 Minnesota State legislature signed their 2017 tax bill into law and goes into effect for the 2017 tax year.
 The new bill offers more opportunities for tax savings for Minnesota residents, with some added paperwork and forms of course.

 The first one that is really exciting is the opportunity for a tax credit or subtraction when setting up a 529 College Savings Plan.
-In the past there was not any tax savings for setting these up until the college student began drawing on it.
-The student was able to take distributions to use specifically for college (tuition and text books) and not pay tax on the distribution.
+In the past, there were not any tax savings for setting these up until the college student began drawing on them.
+The student was able to take distributions to use specifically for college (tuition and textbooks) and not pay tax on the distribution.
 Now Minnesota is offering an opportunity for the contributor to get a tax benefit.
-The taxpayer has the option of taking up to a $500 credit or subtraction up to 50% of the total contribution.
+The taxpayer has the option of taking up to a $500 credit or subtracting up to 50% of the total contribution.
 Another great thing about this credit is the benefactor does not need to be a dependent or a Minnesota resident and the plan does not need to be a Minnesota plan.
-Another option is the student can contribute to their own 529 plan and claim a credit as long as they are not claimed as a dependent on another return.
+Another option is the student can contribute to their own 529 plan and claim credit as long as they are not claimed as a dependent on another return.

 Another tax benefit that Minnesota is offering for the 2017 tax year is the subtraction of taxable Social Security income.
 Once a taxpayer has a certain amount of other income (this includes wages, Required Minimum Distributions, Interest, and any other income) up to 75% of Social Security Income can become taxable at the federal level.
 The subtraction is up to $4,500 if filing married joint, $3,500 if filing single or head of household, $2,250 if filing married/separate.
 This subtraction does phase out once the taxable income exceeds thresholds, but should result in savings for most taxpayers.